Home » Articles » Kids » 6 fun succulent planters to make with the kids

 Book planter

-This one is my favs if you’re up for a challenge.
-Recycle an old hard covered book by turning it into a planter.
+This project is our favourite if you’re up for a challenge.
+Recycle an old hard-covered book by turning it into a planter.
 Find a plastic container for the pot and measure the cut on the top of the book then use masking tape to mark the cut.
-Before you start, tape the book together then my husband used a multi purpose tool and worked his way through the layers.
-Maybe have a few books as back up so you can use one for a trial run.
+Before you start, tape the book together, then use a multi-purpose tool and work your way through the layers.
+Maybe have a few books as backup so you can use one for a trial.
 Once the hole is made you can start working on the mini succulent garden.
 Fill with soil and arrange your cuttings then spray with water to dampen the soil.
 Decorate with pebbles and tie the book together with some twine or ribbon.
 Finish by placing the mini garden inside the space you created inside the book.

 fun-succulent-planters-gallery12